cycool29/cycool29.github.io/index.md

 ---

-## How to make a GitHub Profile views counter using Bitly link
+## Pro way of making a GitHub Profile views-counter

 Sometimes you may want to see how many views of your GitHub profile.